Skip to content

 AEA 365 Blog: Friends or Frenemies?
 Evaluation, Corporations and Sustainability

 Friends or Frenemies?
 Evaluation, Corporations and Sustainability by Morgan Buras-Finlay, Veronica Olazabal, Jared Raynor, and John Sherman Does evaluation have a role to play in supporting corporations seeking to advance environmental sustainability and other social benefits?
 In Friend for Frenemies?
-Evaluations, Corporations, and Sustainability, TCC’s Jared Raynor and colleagues in the field consider how evaluators … Continued
+Evaluations, Corporations, and Sustainability, TCC Group’s Jared Raynor and colleagues in the field consider how … Continued

 How Companies Meet Stakeholder Expectations